tomwhite/pynndescent/README.md

 (also called `concatenate`)
 - Sparse rows: no storage is used for empty rows.
 This is not the case for LIL, since an empty list is stored for empty rows.
-- Row view: retrieve a whole row by index, which is then updatable
 - Fill value - specify a default fill value
 - 3D - support three dimensions